University of Colorado Boulder: The Hill

 The Hill, a college neighborhood in Boulder, lies directly west of the University of Colorado campus.
 The central street of the neighborhood is 13th Street, which features a variety of attractions including a concert venue and the Fox Theatre, and is near The Sink and several other points of interest.

-Admissions

-Undergraduate
+Undergraduate admissions

-The 2022 annual ranking of U.S. News & World Report categorizes CU Boulder as "selective".
+The 2022 annual ranking of U.S. News & World Report categorizes CU Boulder as selective.
 For the Class of 2025 (enrolled fall 2021), CU Boulder received 54,756 applications and accepted 43,576 (79.6%).
 Of those accepted, 6,785 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 15.6%.
 CU Boulder's freshman retention rate is 87%, with 74% going on to graduate within six years.

-Of the 32% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1180–1380.
+Of the 32% of the incoming freshman class who submitted SAT scores, the middle 50 percent Composite scores were 1180–1380.
 Of the 16% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 25 and 31.
 In the 2020–2021 academic year, 8 freshman students were National Merit Scholars.